-Child's name: Class: Date: Dear[Delete as appropriate] This letter is to formally notify you thathas had problems with his / her breathing today.
-This happened when A member of staff helped them to use their asthma inhaler. • They did not have their own asthma inhaler with them, so a member of staff helped them to use the emergency asthma inhaler containing salbutamol.
-They were given puffs. • Their own asthma inhaler was not working, so a member of staff helped them to use the emergency asthma inhaler containing salbutamol.
-They were given puffs [Delete as appropriate] Please contact the school office for further information.
-Yours sincerely.
+Child's name: Class: Date: e as appropriate] This le tter is to formally notify you that has had problems with h is / her breathing today.
+This happened when A mem nber of staff helped them to use their asthma inhale er. • They did not have their own asthma inhaler with t use the emergency asthma inhaler containing salb - • Their own asthma inhaler was not working, so a memergency asthma inhaler containing salbutamol. • [Delete e as appropriate] Please contact the school office for further information.
+Yours sincerely,